 A golfer’s term for tendonitis, golf elbow is a common term for inflammation in the inner elbow tendon.
 Tennis elbow, a related condition that plagues many tennis players, refers to inflammation in the outer tendon of the elbow.

 The best approach to avoiding these injuries is varying your swings.
 Giving your arms, forearms, and elbows enough time to rest and rebuild tissue is essential.
-A Long Island orthopedist can give golfers advice about practicing frequency.
+An orthopedic specialist can give golfers advice about practicing frequency.

 4. Knee Pain

 Without properly distributing your weight during a swing, you may be setting yourself up for a future injury.
 Rapidly moving your body from a side-facing position to a front-facing position during a golf swing may cause your knee to experience extra stress/inflammation.
+This often occurs with the most body-taxing jobs.
 Standing and walking around can also aggravate existing knee conditions, such as osteoarthritis.

-Developing thorough stretching habits before golfing will help your knee muscles to prepare for this stress.
+Developing thorough stretching habits prior to golfing will help your knee muscles prepare for this stress.

 There are a few non-invasive treatments that can aid in reducing knee pain.
 First, applying ice packs to the knee for short periods of time will reduce inflammation.
 Wearing a brace may help you to gain the extra support that you need.

-When these treatments are not sufficient, there are alternative treatments.
-For example, a Long Island orthopedist can perform an artificial joint replacement surgery.
+When these treatments are insufficient, there are alternative treatments.
+For example, a specialist can perform an artificial joint replacement surgery.
 This treatment prevents the bones from rubbing against each other.

 Central Orthopedic Group Long Island

-At Central Orthopedics, we are dedicated to helping patients overcome their unique injuries.
-With our unique approach, we will use both restorative technques and specific surgical tactics to help patients regain full functionality.
+At Central Orthopedics, we’re passionate about helping our patients overcome their unique injuries.
+With our specific approach, we use both restorative techniques and specific surgical tactics to help patients regain full functionality.